heidelpay/magento-cd-edition/README.md

 ## SYSTEM REQUIREMENTS

-This extension requires PHP 5.6
+This extension requires PHP 5.6 or PHP 7.0

 ## LICENSE